Urban-Meteorology-Reading/SUEWS-Docs/docs/source/index.rst

   .. epigraph::

     Overview of changes in this version, see :ref:`new_latest`.
-    If these changes impacts your existing simulations, please see appropriate parts of the manual.
+    If these changes impact your existing simulations, please see appropriate parts of the manual.
 It may be necessary to adapt some of your input files for for the current version.

     .. tip::